devbaji/vue3-google-login/README.md

 ## Overview

-This is a lightweigh plugin for implementing log-in and sign-up flows using [Google Identity Services](https://developers.google.com/identity/oauth2/web) with the help of [Google 3P Authorization JavaScript Library](https://developers.google.com/identity/oauth2/web/guides/load-3p-authorization-library)
+This is a lightweight plugin to implement log-in and sign-up flows using [Google Identity Services](https://developers.google.com/identity/oauth2/web) with the help of [Google 3P Authorization JavaScript Library](https://developers.google.com/identity/oauth2/web/guides/load-3p-authorization-library)

 This allows you to implement the following features